Maureen Beattie: Career

 After graduating, Beattie went on to play many roles in the theatre with companies across the UK including the National Theatre of Scotland, National Theatre in London, the Globe, the Royal Shakespeare Company, and the Royal Exchange in Manchester as well as touring internationally.
-Previous theatre credits include: The List, The Carousel, The Deliverance (Stellar Quines); John Gabriel Barclay (Óran Mór); Yer Granny, 27 and The Enquirer (National Theatre of Scotland); Romeo and Juliet (Rose Theatre Kingston); Dark Road, The Cherry Orchard (Royal Lyceum Theatre Edinburgh); Noises Off (The Old Vic); No Quarter (Royal Court Theatre); Ghosts (Citizens Theatre); Masterbuilder, Othello, The Merry Wives of Windsor (National Theatre); The History Plays, Richard III, Titus Andronicus, The Lion, The Witch and The Wardrobe RSC.
+Previous theatre credits include: The List, The Carousel, The Deliverance (Stellar Quines); John Gabriel Barclay (Óran Mór); Yer Granny, 27 and The Enquirer (National Theatre of Scotland); Romeo and Juliet (Rose Theatre Kingston); Dark Road, The Cherry Orchard (Royal Lyceum Theatre Edinburgh); Noises Off (The Old Vic); No Quarter (Royal Court Theatre); Ghosts (Citizens Theatre); The Master Builder, Othello, The Merry Wives of Windsor (National Theatre); The History Plays, Richard III, Titus Andronicus, The Lion, The Witch and The Wardrobe RSC.

 She has also worked extensively in television where her roles include Casualty, Bramwell, The Bill, Ruffian Hearts, The Long Roads, Wing and a Prayer and All Night Long.
-Her most notable role in TV is that of Sandra Nicholl in medical drama Casualty from 1991 until 1993.
+Her most notable television role is that of Sandra Nicholl in medical drama Casualty from 1991 until 1993.

-In 2005 she played Mrs Danvers in a national tour of Rebecca, with Nigel Havers. in 2006 she was a member of the Royal Shakespeare Company's "Histories Ensemble", where her roles included Eleanor, Duchess of Gloucester in Henry VI, Part II, and the Duchess of York in Richard III.
+In 2005, she played Mrs Danvers in a national tour of Rebecca, with Nigel Havers. in 2006 she was a member of the Royal Shakespeare Company's "Histories Ensemble", where her roles included Eleanor, Duchess of Gloucester in Henry VI, Part II, and the Duchess of York in Richard III.
 In September 2006 she was interviewed by Sally Magnusson about life with her father for the Radio Scotland series Dad Made Me Laugh, later networked throughout the UK on BBC Radio 4 Extra.
 In 2007, Beattie appeared in the feature film Finding Bob McArthur as Russian actress, Svetlana.
 The film, also starring John Stahl, Bob Edwards and Alan Bell, was directed by Jim Hickey and produced by Robin Mitchell.

 In 2008, she read part of the book Corvus: A Life with Birds for BBC Radio 4.
 In 2011, she played Iseabail Nic Aodh, the mother of the main character Katie Nic Aodh, in The Decoy Bride.

 In 2013, she played the lead role of Isobel McArthur in Ian Rankin's debut play Dark Road.

 In 2014, she played Professor Fiona Bellows in the Doctor Who, Christmas Special "Last Christmas".
 In 2017, Beattie joined the Young Vic cast of Federico García Lorca's Yerma.

 In 2020, Beattie played Carol Kendrick in Deadwater Fell, a four-episode British television drama miniseries.
 In February 2022, it was confirmed that she would play Mrs Pearce in My Fair Lady at the London Coliseum, St Martin's Lane from May to August 2022.
 In 2022, Beattie played Tina Lawson in Our House, a four-episode British television drama miniseries.

-She was appointed Officer of the Order of the British Empire in the 2020 New Year Honours for services to the entertainment industry.
+Beattie was appointed Officer of the Order of the British Empire (OBE) in the 2020 New Year Honours for services to the entertainment industry.